-Chickpeas: Store roasted (cooled completely) chickpeas in an airtight container at room temperature (separate from the salad bowl) so they keep their crunch.
+Chickpeas: Once completely cooled, store roasted spiced chickpeas in an airtight container at room temperature (separate from the salad bowl) so they keep their crunch.
 Then just add to the salad before serving.

 Let me know if you make this recipe by leaving a comment and rating below!
 It helps others learn more about the recipe too!
 Xx Ashley

 - 1 teaspoon cumin